 Anpan: The Meaning of Sesame Seeds on Top of the Bun

-Why Anpan Buns are topped with Sesame Seeds
+Why Anpan is topped with Sesame Seeds

 Actually, in addition to whole sesame seeds, poppy seeds or pickled cherry blossoms called “Sakura-Zuke (桜漬け)” are also commonly prepared as a topping for Anpan.

 In 1875 when presenting Anpan to the Meiji emperor, Sakura-Zuke was first used for the buns as a decoration, but sesame seeds and poppy seeds were originally used for the sweet to distinguish fillings from the outside.